nudj/server/readme.md

 # Backups

 1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal).
 Ignore this step for local env
-1. `yarn`
-1. Ensure you have a `.env-api` file inside each environment dir you want to back up
 1. `make backup ENV=[environment]` e.g. `make backup ENV=staging`
-1. Enter `nudjtech` password for environment (can be found in 1Password) if requested
 1. Backup will be found in the directory reported in the logs

 # Restores